Working with an Intern

 Q: How long will I be able to meet with my intern therapist?

-A: Our current interns end on June 1st 2023.
-You will be able to meet with them up until that time.
+A: You will be able to meet with them up until the appointed time for them to exit their internship here (unless they will be staying on with us after that).
 Prior to your ending with your intern therapist, you will be provided with options to continue your care, either with your intern therapist if they continue with the practice or another clinician on the team.
-Please keep in mind that if you are paying our reduced out of pocket rate for an intern your costs will go up when the intern transfers you or their role changes to staff therapist on or near June 1st 2023.
+Please keep in mind that if you are paying our reduced out of pocket rate for an intern your costs will go up when the intern transfers you or their role changes to staff therapist.

 Q: Why did my intern ask to record our sessions?